 Staying Safe from All Virus Types

 It would be near impossible to list every specific type of computer virus out in the digital realm.
-These seven are some of the most common, though, and demonstrate a variety of virus behaviors.
+These seven examples of computer viruses are some of the most common, though, and demonstrate a variety of virus behaviors.
 Understanding how they can infect your computer can help you know what you need to protect.

 Antivirus software can take care of many of these viruses.
 Even with this layer of protection, though, you should be careful to avoid downloading any files that may be infected.